Shivani-G/prometheus-importer/README.md

 2. name of ouptut property to which you need the metric value mapped through metric-name and
 3. key- value pairs which can be optionally added as default labels through default-labels

-The plugin queries the prometheus server using the creds provided in __ and values provided in global-config properties.
+The plugin queries the prometheus server using the creds provided in .env file and values provided in global-config properties.
 It then parses the output and transforms it into a list of output params defined by properties provided in global-config

 ## Usage